 At Ellis Fischel Cancer Center, we take a multidisciplinary approach to colorectal cancer care.
 This means you get the highest level of specialty care all under one roof.

 Erik Grossmann, MD, a colon and rectal surgeon at Columbia Surgical Associates and Ellis Fischel Cancer Center, says this approach to cancer care puts the patient first and can improve outcomes.

 "We aren't just looking to treat cancer," he said.
 "We're looking to treat the whole person."

 Treating the whole person starts with navigating patients to and from their community physicians.

 "Because not every hospital has all of these disciplines in one place, it is really important that we are able to work with our patients' community doctors and coordinate their care," Grossmann said.

 For some patients, the majority of their cancer treatment can take place close to home.
 When they do travel to Ellis Fischel for care, they see as many specialists as possible while they’re at the center.

 "When patients are here, we can easily move them between specialists," Grossmann said.
 "This makes a big difference in reducing the number of trips patients are making to Columbia — allowing them more time to take care of themselves."

 All the specialists you need

 Curing patients of colon and rectal cancer can be complicated.
-It requires a large team of surgical, medical and radiation oncologists, nurses and nurse navigators, nutritionists, palliative care specialists, physical therapists and social workers — just to name a few.
+It requires a large team of surgical, medical and radiation oncologists, nurses, patient and nurse navigators, nutritionists, palliative care specialists, physical therapists and social workers — just to name a few.